MilanBarande/ticketswoop/README.md

+⚠️ This repository is now deprecated as it doesn't work anymore with the latest Ticketswap UI

 # Ticketswoop

 Ticketswoop is a puppeteer-based bot to buy tickets on ticketswap when they are too difficult to buy by only relying on availability alerts.